cojen/TuplDB/README.md

 pre-allocates the cache when the Database is opened.
 This allows any heap size limits to be detected early, yielding an OutOfMemoryError.
 When not specified, the maximum cache size matches the minimum cache size.
-When neither is specified, the default cache size is 1000 pages, where a page is 4096 bytes by default.
+When neither is specified, the default cache size is 1000 pages, and the default page size is 4096 bytes.

 Basic operations
 ----------------